The case for selling direct-to-consumer (DTC) brands is compelling.

 - Interest in shoes: any shoe, an affinity for a specific brand of shoe (e.g., New Balance, Adidas), preference for a type of shoe (e.g., sneakers, boots), etc.

-- Behaviors: recent activity (e.g., within the last seven days), a specific number of shoe product pages viewed, a click on a promotional email about shoes, a search for shoes, etc.
+- Behaviors: recent activity (e.g., within the last week), a specific number of shoe product pages viewed, a click on a promotional email about shoes, a search for shoes, etc.

 Once the segment is created, you can immediately activate it by passing the segment to Facebook via a certified connection to create a new Custom Audience for this campaign.